torik42/YaLafi/README.md

 ```
 This should display some error message, if the problem goes back to
 running the script, Python, yalafi.shell or LanguageTool.

-**Installation of vim-grammarous.**
-Download and unzip vim-grammarous.
-Create a directory \~/.vim/pack/bundle/start/.
-Place vim-grammarous/ under this directory.

 Here is the [introductory example](#example-html-report) from above: